codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

 ## Setting up a Flutter project

 The apps you have available in Codemagic are listed on the Applications page.
-See how to add additional apps [here](./adding-apps-from-custom-sources).
+Click **Add application** to add a new app.

 1. On the Applications page, click **Set up build** next to the app you want to start building.
 2. On the popup, select **Flutter App** as the project type and click **Continue**.